 LAW 522 Torts (V) Torts cover the statutory and common law of negligence, causation, defenses, damages, strict liability, intentional torts and tort policy and reform, with emphasis on national and Hawai'i law.

 LAW 523 Law and Psychology (V) Approaches psychology as a problem solving tool that can facilitate legal analysis.
 Covers a variety of areas including jury decision-making, research methodology, social cognition, culture, and behavioral economics, among others.
 (Once a year)

 LAW 524 Advanced Torts and Insurance Law (V) Advanced study of several areas of tort law and an introduction to insurance law and policy.
 This course is of considerable importance to students interested in civil litigation and personal injury law.
 Recent important developments in Hawai'i tort and insurance law will be included.

 LAW 525 Legislation and Statutory Interpretation (V) The interrelationship between the legislative and judicial branches of government is explored through a review of Federal and Hawai'i law-making processes, direct democracy, legislative drafting, and theories of the legislative process and statutory interpretation.

 LAW 526 Group Directed Study (V) Designed for maximum flexibility, this course allows a professor to work with a small number of students on a reading/discussion project of mutual interest.
 Repeatable up to 15 credits.
-A-F only.
 Pre: consent.